Managing Lake Health

 - Provide critical habitat for birds, turtles, fish, and pollinators

-In contrast, manicured lawns, riprap, and cleared areas allow runoff to carry nutrients and sediment directly into the water, often worsening algae problems and harming fish habitat.
+In contrast, manicured lawns, riprap, and cleared areas can speed up runoff and send nutrients and sediment directly into the lake - contributing to algae problems and harming fish habitat.

 In-Lake and Upland Solutions